 A ferry from lovely Lymington takes you a short distance over the English Channel to the Isle of Wight.

-Time seems to slow down when you get to the island.
+Time seems to slow down when you get to the island making it the perfect place to visit in the UK.
 It is known for its walk, beaches, fish and chips and ice-cream!
 The most westerly point of the island is home to The Needles, 3 massive white chalk rocks that are very scenic.

 There are watersports, cycling, horse riding, golf etc all on offer as well as every type of accommodation.

 The island is particularly family friendly but also wonderful for anyone looking to slow down.